JeffersonLab/clas12-mcgen/README.md

 - An executable with the same name as the github repository name, installed at the top level dir
 - The generator output file name must be the same name as the exectuable + ".dat".
 For example, the output of clasdis must be clasdis.dat
 - To specify the number of events, the option "--trig" must be used
-- The argument --docker will be added by default to all executable.
+- The argument --docker is added on the OSG to all executable.
 This option must be ignored or it can be used by the executable to set conditions to run on the OSG container
-- The argument --seed \<integer value\> will be added by default to all executable.
+- The argument --seed \<integer value\> is added on the OSG to all executable.
 This option must be ignored or it can be used by the executable to set the generator random seed using \<integer value\>
 - If --seed is ignored, the generator is responsible for choosing unique random seeds (without preserving state between jobs), which could be done from a millisecond or better precision system clock.

 # Test of requirements

 We used this criteria to check if the requirements are met:

-`genName --trig 10 --docker`
+`genName --trig 10 --docker --seed 123`

 This should produce a file genName.dat.